The search for the real history of Istana Kampong Gelam

 Many sources, even quite reputable ones, state the current Istana Kampong Gelam was built in 1841 by Tengku Ali, son of Sultan Hussain.
 (Tengku is a royal title used for members of the royal family).
 A plaque on the gate names the same date, although some suggest the plague merely commemorates the construction of the gate it sits on, not the building itself.
 This could be right, because something significant did happen around that time.

-For the next decades, Tengku Ali and his descendants tried to fight the successful Temenggongs to reclaim their birthright as rulers, or at least part of it.
+For the next decades, Tengku Ali and his descendants tried to fight the powerful Temenggongs to reclaim their title and at least some of their land.
 The old Johor empire, of which Ali's late grandfather was the last Sultan, had been broken in pieces.
-The Southern part, Riau and Lingga, had been cut off by the Anglo-Dutch treaty of 1824 and was ruled by Ali's cousins in Bintan under Dutch hegemony.
+The Southern parts, Riau and Lingga, had been cut off by the Anglo-Dutch treaty of 1824 and were ruled by Ali's cousins under Dutch hegemony.
 Singapore itself was firmly in the hands of the British.
 What was left, was Johor mainland.

-Temenggong Daeng Ibrahim, who with his shrewd business sense and strong relationships with the Chinese, had started developing Johor.
-He had connections, power, and lots of money.
-And above all: he had the favour of the British.
-Tengku Ali on the other hand, had little more than an impressive bloodline.
+Temenggong Daeng Ibrahim, who with his good business sense and strong relationships with the Chinese, had started developing Johor.
+He had connections, power, and money.
+And he had the favour of the British and many Malay royals in the region.
+Tengku Ali had little more than an impressive bloodline.
 In 1854 both men negotiated with the British for sovereignty of Johor, which was granted to Daeng Ibrahim in 1855.
 Tengku Ali got what I suspect must have felt like a consolation price: the small territory of Muar, south of Melaka, a patch of land with about 800 residents, and a monthly payment of $ 750 by the Temenggong for his loss.
 He was granted the title Sultan of Muar, so at least he outranked Daeng Ibrahim, who was still a mere Temenggong.
 Unfortunately, also this did not last long.
-After Sultan Ali’s death in 1877 the British did not support his son Tengku Alam in inheriting the title.
-An impoverished Muar voted to join the thriving State of Johor Bahru (new Johor) under Daeng Ibrahim’s son Abu Bakar, who now called himself Maharaja of Johor.
+After Sultan Ali’s death in 1877, there were again issues around succesion.
+To everyone's surprise, Sultan Ali had made his younger son Tengku Mahmud his heir, a young boy of only 11.
+His other son Tengku Alam, who was not only much older but also had a mother of higher birth, did not accept his fathers wishes, and a struggle ensued that made either son's claim tenuous.
+The young Tengku Mahmud had received a higher education than his older half brother - both of them attended Keasberry's Mount Zion Malay School, but only Tengku Mahmud continued his studies at Raffles Institute.
+He was taken onder the wings of Abu Bakar.

 On the 13th of August 1890, the key to this new house was ceremoniously handed to Tengku Alam in a ceremony by acting governor Dickson, amongst many dignitaries.
 The Straits Times of that day quotes the governor saying: 'I have much pleasure in handing you this key; and in expressing the hope that this house will be a pleasant place of residence to you for many years, and that it will bring you all the good luck we all wish you.'